Surviving Bipolar Disorder

 Kathy and Max discuss bipolar disorder and their memoir on Rocky Mountain PBS interview

-My son Max and I are not just surviving bipolar disorder, we are healing after years of struggle and trauma.
-He was diagnosed with Bipolar I when he was twenty and a junior in college and I found myself fighting to help him survive and keep my family functioning.
-Max and I were, and still are, partners in illness; we have suffered, survived, and found ways to recover together.
-Sometimes our roads diverged, as he took the path that lead to mania and psychosis, and I sought the one that might lead him back to health.
+Kathy and her son and coauthor, Max Maddox, are not just surviving bipolar disorder, they are healing after years of struggle and trauma.
+Max was diagnosed with Bipolar I when he was twenty and a junior in college, and Kathy found herself fighting to help him survive and keep her family functioning.
+Max and Kathy were, and still are, partners in illness; they have suffered, survived, and found ways to recover together.
+Sometimes their roads diverged, as Max took the path that lead to mania and psychosis, and Kathy sought the one that might lead him back to health.